• Skip to primary navigation

 • Add milk, ½ cup pasta water, and season with salt and pepper.
 Let simmer for 2-3 minutes, stirring frequently.

 • Then add broccoli, cooked pasta, and ½ teaspoon black pepper.
 Turn the heat to high and stir constantly until pasta absorbs most of the liquid and broccoli is bright green and tender, about 3-4 minutes.
+Add more pasta water as needed for the sauce.
 Remove lemon zest and season to taste.

 • Turn off the heat.
-Pour in 1 tablespoon lemon juice.
+Add shrimp back in and pour in 1 tablespoon lemon juice.
 Stir and taste, adding more lemon juice as preferred.
 Serve immediately.

 Notes